SC-Lab-Go/compilation-provenance-identification/src/nestedgnn/gcn_one_model/README.md

 1. create dataset which is for now manually designed only for baseline dataset settings.
 2. Set up your paths for folders which we will use.
-3. Run "base_on.sh" to get the accuracy.
+3. Run "base_one.sh" to get the accuracy.
 Hyperparameters can be adjusted through this script as an argument.